Tucked into a small space near the corner of Avenida

 is currently working on will take up to three years to complete.

-Layer upon layer of newsprint are carefully
+Layer upon layer of newsprint is carefully

 formed over a wire frame and left for several days to dry naturally in the warm